xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Function**

-TRACER.DISPLAY   Allows tracer arrow to be displayed showing which cells formulas in other cells depend on
+TRACER.DISPLAY&nbsp;&nbsp;&nbsp;Allows tracer arrow to be displayed showing which cells formulas in other cells depend on

 Return to [top](#T)